ahdg6/GriefDefenderDoc/readme.md

 - You want to make a big change to Wiki
 1. You should install [NodeJS](https://nodejs.org/)(>=11) and [Yarn](https://yarnpkg.com/) properly.
 2. Run command `yarn install` in the root of GriefDefenderDoc.
-3. Run `yarn docs:dev` then wait a moment
+3. Run `yarn vite-serve` then wait a moment
 4. Explore your dev enviroment in http://localhost:8080/
 5. Any changes to a Markdown file should be sync to your web.
-(Except Home and *.js)